IainHigh/Wideband-AMC-Open-Set/README.md

 # TODO
-FRIDAY:
-- Fix Rayleigh implementation.
-3) Plan plots + CNN models to show implementation of Rayleigh + Rician multipath. e.g. different parameters to plot / train with and compare to.
-    - Get CNN-Model-From-Literature trained on Rician data at different SNRs - this will validate Rician + all data generation.
-    3.1) Decide "Default" Rician & Rayleigh parameters (Rician mirror parameters from existing literature) 3.2) Plots to create:
-        - Rician with default parameters at SNR = 0; 10; 20.
-        - Rayleigh with default parameters at SNR = 0; 10; 20.
-        - The BPSK can then be compared to the plots from last week.
-    ~~3.2) Create new model based on the implementation details in Deep Learning Based Automatic Modulation Classification Using Robust CNN~~
-    3.3) Model training with Rician & Rayleigh (train on new model - Rician results should be identical as same dataset generation and model implementation):
-        - Rician with default parameters at SNR ranges (-20 -> 20)
-        - Rayleigh with default parameters at SNR ranges (-20 -> 20)
-        - AWGN at SNR ranges (-20 -> 20)
-- Record results in the report document.
-- By EOB should have Rician + Rayleigh fully implemented + documented.
-- Should be looking to move onto wideband after this.

 4) Move to wideband data generation
 - Move to wideband by combining multiple different narrowbands together at different frequencies?
 5) Plot + train models on wideband data generation - this will require a new CNN model most likely.